Near-expiry diabetic test strip boxes with expiration dates ready for resale review

 • Clearly labeled

-Damaged packaging can affect resale eligibility even if the expiration date is acceptable.
+Damaged packaging can affect buyer eligibility even if the expiration date is acceptable.

 Product Authenticity